 Our school’s previous elementary music curriculum was over a hundred pages long and was VERY detailed.
 It listed the exact music elements that were expected to be learned at each grade level.
 But, it was overly wordy and hard to use.

 The current curriculum is completely different.
 It is much shorter, which is good.
 But it is very general and vague.
 A beginning teacher will not have much guidance from this document.
 And, since there are 11 elementary schools in our district, students who transfer from one school to another may find themselves unprepared for the activities in their new music classroom.

 The ideal music curriculum probably lies somewhere in between these two documents.
 Read on for tips to simplify and clarify your elementary music curriculum and making your weekly and daily lesson planning much easier.

 As an outline of the more detailed curriculum, I created two simple charts to summarize the main music literacy elements that we learn at each grade level.
 These yearly charts only include the “bare bones” of the rhythmic and melodic elements.

-To help you get a jumpstart on your yearly planning, you may download these Elementary Music Yearly Planning Charts.
+To help you get a jumpstart on your yearly planning, I have created these FREE Elementary Music Yearly Planning Charts.
 They are 100% EDITABLE so that you may customize them to match your elementary music curriculum.
 And, best of all we will send them directly to your inbox when you sign up for our helpful email list.

 Other Ways to Use These Charts